 The Christmas traditions continue as we made our way toward the Big Day.
 On Saturday night, Vivian and I went to our fifth Pope Paul VI Institute Christmas Party, where I received my commemorative five-year plaque!
 This year’s party was at the Garden Café, so we enjoyed some comfort food as Institute veteran Terry Little played a medley of Christmas songs (along with songs from the Beatles and other artists thrown in).
-Terry produced videos for the Institute years ago and performed at its Gala celebrating Humanae Vitae’s 25th anniversary back in 1993.
+Terry produced videos for the Institute years ago and performed at its Gala celebrating the 25th anniversary of Humanae Vitae back in 1993.
 Christmas parties for the Institute are always kind of like homecomings, as many former employees pay a visit after retirement just to catch up with their old co-workers.

 Special thanks to Uncle Jonny watching Hannah and Aaron.

 The next day, Grammy watched the kids as we went off to lunch to jointly celebrate my mom and dad’s birthdays at Shuck’s.
 My dad specifically marked the occasion with shrimp cocktail and a whiskey sour, which he’d enjoyed with a friend some 50 years ago in California (and likely hadn’t had since).
 I got a haddock basket as the rest of us filled up on seafood (and raw oysters of all things).

 We spent a little more kid-free time at my parents’ house afterward, where my parents got their gifts — a copy of Jordan Peterson’s book for Dad and some new slippers, a puzzle, and candy for my mom.
 She somehow wears through a pair of slippers every year, so they have a perennial place on her Christmas list.